dianamaria-dev/li-bai-poems/README.md

 # The Wine Poet — Li Bai Poetry Website

 A bilingual (English/Romanian/Chinese) website dedicated to the poems of Li Bai (701–762 AD), the legendary "Immortal Poet" of the Tang Dynasty.
+It works on both desktop and mobile.

 ## Features